Patrick Drew McDaniel: Education

-Research Contributions
+Research contributions

-Patrick McDaniel's research interests span a wide range of topics from computer security to technical public policy.
+McDaniel's research interests span a wide range of topics from computer security to technical public policy.
 He is the author and co-author of several patents, books, and technical papers.

 Digital Piracy Prevention

 While he was a Senior Research Staff Member at AT&T Laboratories, McDaniel contributed to a joint study with the University of Pennsylvania on the source of unauthorized movie copies.
 The study presented an analysis of the availability and characteristics of popular movies in file sharing networks.
 They used a dataset of 312 popular movies and found that seventy-seven percent of these samples appear to have been leaked by an industry insider.